-- Presentations on "Alt-Ac" Careers, Grant Preparation, Grant Budgeting, Journal Submissions for Sixteenth Century Society & Conference, Renaissance Society of America, Society for the Study of Early Modern Women, UMD Graduate English Organization, 2013 to present. - "Archival Labyrinths: Sidney Women, Warrior Culture, Literary Landscapes," at the Sixteenth Century Society and Conference, Baltimore, Maryland, October 2023 - "Embodying Emblem, Critiquing Church Politics in Early C17 Pastoral Drama," at the Sixteenth Century Society and Conference, Minneapolis, Minnesota, October 2022 - "Sidney Women, Warrior Culture, and Literary Production," at "The Sidneys at Penshurst and Beyond: Contexts, Connections, Collaboration," Penshurst, Tonbridge, UK, September 2022 - "Sixteenth-Century Women & War: The Martial Marital Bed," at the Sixteenth Century
+- Presentations on "Alt-Ac" Careers, Grant Preparation, Grant Budgeting, Journal Submissions for Sixteenth Century Society & Conference, Renaissance Society of America, Society for the Study of Early Modern Women, UMD Graduate English Organization, 2013 to present. - "Isabella Clara Eugenia: Working Counterreformation Print Networks," at the Sixteenth Century Society, October 2024 - "Polyglot Emblems and Networks of Vernacular Transmediation," at Esther Inglis in Contexts and Culture, University of Edinburgh, UK, October 2024 - "Archival Labyrinths: Sidney Women, Warrior Culture, Literary Landscapes," at the Sixteenth Century Society and Conference, Baltimore, Maryland, October 2023 - "Embodying Emblem, Critiquing Church Politics in Early C17 Pastoral Drama," at the Sixteenth Century Society and Conference, Minneapolis, Minnesota, October 2022 - "Sidney Women, Warrior Culture, and Literary Production," at "The Sidneys at Penshurst and Beyond: Contexts, Connections, Collaboration," Penshurst, Tonbridge, UK, September 2022 - "Sixteenth-Century Women & War: The Martial Marital Bed," at the Sixteenth Century

-- Society and Conference, San Diego, California, October 2021 - Roundtable: "Teaching the Early Modern in the Era of Covid-19," at the Sixteenth Century Society and Conference, San Diego, California, October 2021 - "Archiving Gendered Violence: Sixteenth-Century Women and War," at the Renaissance Society of America Conference, Philadelphia, Pennsylvania, April 2020 [cancelled due to COVID] - "Spoiling, Contagion, Abominable Outrage: Women, War, Epic, and Ireland," at the Sixteenth Century Society and Conference, St. Louis, Missouri, October 2019 - Roundtable: "Taking the Temperature of 'Taking the Temperature: A Special Fiftieth Anniversary Issue of SCI," at the Sixteenth Century Society and Conference, St. Louis, Missouri, October 2019 - "The Politics of Erasure: Archival Representations of Women and War," at the Durham Early Modern Studies Conference, Durham, UK, July 2019 - "Propaganda?
+Society and Conference, San Diego, California, October 2021

+- Roundtable: "Teaching the Early Modern in the Era of Covid-19," at the Sixteenth Century Society and Conference, San Diego, California, October 2021 - "Archiving Gendered Violence: Sixteenth-Century Women and War," at the Renaissance Society of America Conference, Philadelphia, Pennsylvania, April 2020 [cancelled due to COVID] - "Spoiling, Contagion, Abominable Outrage: Women, War, Epic, and Ireland," at the Sixteenth Century Society and Conference, St. Louis, Missouri, October 2019 - Roundtable: "Taking the Temperature of 'Taking the Temperature: A Special Fiftieth Anniversary Issue of SCJ," at the Sixteenth Century Society and Conference, St. Louis, Missouri, October 2019 - "The Politics of Erasure: Archival Representations of Women and War," at the Durham Early Modern Studies Conference, Durham, UK, July 2019 - "Propaganda?
 Historical Figure?
 Sixteenth-Century Women Warriors and the Power and Place of Story," at the Renaissance Society of America, Toronto, Ontario, March 2019 - "Dissenting to Dominate: Patrician Power Plays in the 1560s," at the Sixteenth Century Society and Conference, Albuquerque, New Mexico, October 2018 - "Crafting Habits of Resistance," a workshop organized with Susan Dinan and Michele Osherow at "Attending to Early Modern Women: Action and Agency," Milwaukee, Wisconsin, June 2018 - "Rents, Garrisons, Planted Plowlands: Stasis Theory and A View," invited for the "Re-Viewing Edmund Spenser's A View of the Present State of Ireland: A Symposium, Case Western Reserve, Cleveland, Ohio, May 2018 - "Performing Arcadia, Encoding Reform & Counter-Reform," at the Renaissance Society of America, New Orleans, Louisiana, March 2018 - "Embodying Families at War in Early Modern English Drama," invited for "Migration(s): Body, Word, Spirit: A Medieval & Early Modern Studies Conference," University of Maryland, November 2017 - "Roundtable: Feminism in the New Millennium," organized by Whitney Leeson, moderated by Kathryn Brammall, with Bronagh McShane, Allyson Poska, and Merry Wiesner-Hanks, at the Sixteenth Century Society and Conference, Milwaukee, Wisconsin, October 2017 - "The Rhetoric of Reform: The Maydens of London, Liberty, and Marriage in 1567," at the Sixteenth Century Society and Conference, Milwaukee, Wisconsin, October 2017 - "The Maydens of London and the Rhetoric of Reform," at "Women, Rhetoric, Writing: A Conference to Honor Jane Donawerth and Shirley Logan," University of Maryland, April 2017 - "Emblems and Lady Mary Wroth's Urania, Reform, and Counter Reform," at the Renaissance Society of America, Chicago, Illinois, March 2017 - "Sixteenth-Century Translations of Boethius: Constructing a Narrative of Form and Reform," at the Renaissance Society of America, Boston, Massachusetts, April 2016 - "The Lore of Hercules, Pleasure, and Virtue in Book V of The Faerie Queene," at the Sixteenth Century Society and Conference, Vancouver, British Columbia, October 2015 - "Ordered and Disordered Eating in Early Modern Europe," a workshop organized with Susan Dinan at "Attending to Early Modern Women: It's About Time," Milwaukee,